This policy covers all Arc Members. For this policy, an Arc Member includes all current Members, Alumni and Associate

 6. Unsolicited personal information

-In the event that we receive unsolicited personal information about you that we did not take any active step to receive, we will destroy or de-identify the information as soon as practicable.
+In the event that we receive unsolicited personal information about you that we did not take any active steps to receive, we will deal with it according to the Australian Privacy Principle 4.

 7. Disclosure and use of personal information

 We will only use your personal information in accordance with the Australian Privacy Principles.
 These principles let us use your information for the purposes for which it is collected.
 When you provide personal information to Arc as a member, this means your personal information may be disclosed to or used in connection with:

-- The planning, improvement and actual provision of Arc services by the Membership and Communications Manager and other relevant employees of Arc (i.e. including those people associated with Arc who would legitimately be entitled to have it disclosed to them) ;
+- The planning, improvement and actual provision of Arc services by the Marketing and Membership Manager and other relevant employees of Arc (i.e. including those people associated with Arc who would legitimately be entitled to have it disclosed to them).

-- Allowing us to keep you updated on Arc's upcoming events and important news such as election and AGM notices;
+- Allowing us to keep you updated on Arc's upcoming events and important news such as elections and AGM notices.

-- Internal purposes such as auditing, research and data analysis to enable Arc to improve its services for members; and
+- Internal purposes such as auditing, research and data analysis to enable Arc to improve its services for members.

 - Complying with any lawful request to disclose the information.